CraftAcademyLabs/ca_course/rails_messaging.md

   </li>
 </ul>
 ```
-Remember the `@active` instance variable we instantiated in our mailbox controller? lets make a helper method that makes use of that variable to highlight the current page.
+Remember the `@active` instance variable we instantiated in our mailbox controller?
+Let's make a helper method that makes use of that variable to highlight the current page.
 In our `application_helper.rb` file add the following method.

 !FILENAME app/helpers/application_helper.rb
 ```ruby